GANav: Efficient Terrain Segmentation for Robot Navigation in Unstructured Outdoor Environments: Results and Analysis

-We benchmark our models on the standard segmentation metrics: Intersection over Union (IoU), mean IoU (mIoU), mean pixel accuracy (mAcc), and average pixel accuracy (aAcc).
 We evaluate our methods with 6 coarse-grain semantic classes: smooth (concrete, asphalt), rough (gravel, grass, dirt), bumpy (small rocks, rock-bed), forbidden (water, bushes), obstacle, and background.
 Some visualizations for method comparisons are provided in Fig.~\ref{fig:visualisations}.
-Please refer to the full report~\cite{guan2021ganav} for more qualitative results.